dgryski/go-perfbook/performance.md

    3) advanced tips for writing *really* fast software
      * For when your optimized code isn't fast enough

+We can summarize these three sections as:
+- "Don't be dumb"
+- "Be smart"
+- "Be dangerous"

 ### When and Where to Optimize